Community Questions at Deschutes Public Library

-Stoke Your Woke was invited to host the Library’s “Community Questions” Event the first of the month, January-June 2019.
-Hosted by the Library and free to the public, this creates a space for community members to walk in as strangers and after the process, to walk away feeling reconnected to the people and place they live.
+Stoke Your Woke was invited to host “Community Questions” the first monday of the month, January-June 2019 at the Downtown Bend Library.
+Free to the public, this event creates a space for community members to walk in as strangers and walk away feeling reconnected to the people and place they live.

 Here are some testimonials from this series: